wojciech-nurturecloud/postgres-mcp/README.md

 Indexes provide access methods that allow Postgres to quickly locate data that is required to execute a query.
 When tables are small, indexes make little difference, but as the size of the data grows, the difference in algorithmic complexity between a table scan and an index lookup becomes significant (typically *O*(*n*) vs *O*(*log* *n*), potentially more if joins on multiple tables are involved).

-Generating suggested indexes in Postgres Pro proceeds in several stages:
+Generating suggested indexes in Postgres MCP Pro proceeds in several stages:

 1. *Identify SQL queries in need of tuning*.
     If you know you are having a problem with a specific SQL query you can provide it.
-    Postgres Pro can also analyze the workload to identify index tuning targets.
+    Postgres MCP Pro can also analyze the workload to identify index tuning targets.
     To do this, it relies on the `pg_stat_statements` extension, which records the runtime and resource consumption of each query.

     A query is a candidate for index tuning if it is a top resource consumer, either on a per-execution basis or in aggregate.